Electric-Coin-Company/zcash-android-wallet-sdk/MIGRATIONS.md

  * Delete any previously persisted values for `UnifiedViewingKey(extfvk: String, extpub: String)`, provided that they can be rederived from the mnemonic.
  * Re-generate the key from the mnemonic using `DerivationTool.deriveUnifiedFullViewingKeys`

+To support Unified Addresses (UAs), some APIs have been modified.
+In particular, `Synchronizer.getCurrentAddress()` returns the unified address while `Synchronizer.getLegacySaplingAddress()` and `Synchronizer.getLegacyTransparentAddress()` return the sapling or transparent components of the unified address.
+Due to this change and the derivation of different addresses from UAs, clients may notice that the transparent address returned by this API is different from the transparent address returned by older versions of the SDK.
+Note that UA support does not yet encompass orchard addresses.

 Due to internal changes in the SDK, the way transactions are queried and represented works differently.
 The previous ConfirmedTransaction object has been replaced with `TransactionOverview` which contains less information.
 Missing fields, such as memos and recipients, can be queried with `Synchronizer.getMemos(TransactionOverview)` and `Synchronizer.getReceipients(TransactionOverview)`.